 It’s no secret that food trucks are small – so rather than stuffing all your kitchen equipment into a truck, you might operate out of a commissary or restaurant kitchen and put the finishing touches on dishes in the truck.

 As part of your food truck’s business plan, figure out what equipment you’ll need to operate.
 Consider the costs of buying equipment, maintaining crucial machines, and replacing fragile or single-use items.
-This guide provides everything you need to starting building your ultimate list.
+This guide provides everything you need to starting building your ultimate restaurant equipment list.

 Food trucks are mobile service stations; everything you need for serving customers is essential equipment, of course.
 The other equipment you’ll need for your food truck depends on the kind of food you’re making and, more importantly, what steps of preparation and cooking you will do in the food truck.